Dudley Boyz: Extreme Championship Wrestling (1996–1999)

-World Wrestling Federation/World Wrestling Entertainment
+World Wrestling Federation / World Wrestling Entertainment (1999–2005)

 Early years and tag team dominance (1999–2001)

-In August 1999, Buh Buh Ray and D-Von joined the WWF.
+In August 1999, Buh Buh Ray and D-Von joined the World Wrestling Federation (WWF) and debuted on WWF SmackDown! on September 2, 1999.
 They requested a $1 raise above the WWF's offer to stay in ECW, but their request was denied because ECW owner Paul Heyman was working a deal with Vince McMahon to supply talent to the WWF.
-Shortly after entering the WWF, Buh Buh Ray was renamed "Bubba Ray Dudley" and began stuttering his promos - returning to a character trait he had initially used early in his ECW tenure.
-D-Von then slapped Bubba on the head to help him get his words out.
+Upon entering the WWF, Buh Buh Ray was first named 'Buh Buh Ray Dudley,' then was renamed "Bubba Ray Dudley," and returned to stuttering during his promos - a character trait he had initially used early in his ECW tenure.
+D-Von would then slap Bubba on the head to help him get his words out.
 After several weeks, most of the gimmick was dropped.
-They also dropped their classic tie-dye attire and begin wearing camouflage-like ring attire.
+They also dropped their classic tie-dye attire and began wearing camouflage-like ring attire.

 While part of the WWF, the Dudley Boyz's claim to fame was bringing the use of tables as weapons into the wrestling mainstream, often using their signature double-team move, the 3D, to put their opponents through one of these tables.
-They were initially villains and were known for Bubba Ray's penchant for driving women (including Terri, Trish Stratus, Tori, B.B., Lita, Torrie Wilson, Jazz, Stacy Keibler, Molly Holly and Mae Young) through tables however they became fan favorites in mid-2000 when they engaged in a feud with T & A. They then feuded with D-Generation X which culminated in a tag team table dumpster match at King of the Ring 2000 in which Bubba drove Tori through a table they spray-painted her name on.
+They were initially villains and were known for Bubba Ray's penchant for driving women (including Terri, Trish Stratus, Tori, B.B., Lita, Torrie Wilson, Jazz, Stacy Keibler, Molly Holly and Mae Young) through tables however they became fan favorites in mid-2000 when they engaged in a feud with T & A. They then feuded with D-Generation X (DX) which culminated in a tag team table dumpster match at King of the Ring on June 25, 2000 in which Bubba drove Tori through a table they spray-painted her name on.
 Throughout 2000 and 2001, the Dudley Boyz engaged in a three-way feud for the WWF Tag Team Championship with the Hardy Boyz and Edge and Christian.
-The feud incorporated two critically acclaimed Tables, Ladders and Chairs (TLC) matches, the first at SummerSlam in 2000.
-The second was at WrestleMania X-Seven in April 2001, in which Spike Dudley (who had joined the WWF in early-2001) interfered to aid the Dudleys.
+The feud incorporated two critically acclaimed Tables, Ladders and Chairs (TLC) matches, the first at SummerSlam on August 27.
+The second was at WrestleMania X-Seven on April 1, 2001, in which Spike Dudley (who had joined the WWF in early-2001) interfered to aid the Dudleys.